genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 filename: SampleFile.pdf
 ```

-Notice that this option does not enable to upload metadata.
+Note that this option does not enable to upload metadata.

 #### form-data

 This format allows you to include both binary data and other form fields in a single request.
 Each part of the data (binary file, text fields, etc.) is separated by a boundary and sent as separate parts.
 It is expected to be used for large files.

 If you want to attach metadata to the file to be processed during ingestion, add a `metadata` form-data variable with the desired value; remember that the expected format is a `key/value` JSON list.
-For example the following is a valid metadata for a Document:
+For example, the following is a valid metadata for a Document:

 ```json
 {